 Event Coordinated by Madrean Archipelago Wildlife Center and the Rewilding Institute

-Digital video projection of wild animals whose habitat and migration cooridors are blocked by the southern U.S. border wall.
+Digital video projection of wild animals whose habitat and migration corridors are blocked by the southern U.S. border wall.

 metal, rust, concertina razor wire, high-pressure sodium lighting, dead vines, warning signs, stars, and people (human and other-than-human)